by Dewey Hill

-Resort fees may attract customers who have been paying higher a la carte fees for fitness centers or in-room wifi.
+Resort fees may attract customers who have been paying higher a la carte fees for fitness centres or in-room wifi.
 A resort fee charges every customer for these amenities.
-Few use them, but those who do are then subsidized by those who don't.
-If the resort fee itself is used as a comp for well bankrolled players, the cost of providing amenities is paid for by lower bankrolled guests.
+Few use them, but those who do are then subsidized by those who don’t.
+If the resort fee itself is used as a comp for well-bankrolled players, the cost of providing amenities is paid for by lower bankrolled guests.
 In some cases, however, comped rooms may not incur mandatory resort fees, but will also not provide resort fee amenities, unless customers opt to pay the fee.

 In short, the resort fee structure adds an element of flexibility to room charges that the casino hotel can use to their advantage in renting rooms in a highly competitive market to a variety of customers.
-While customers lose the transparency and dependability of an agreed upon cost that is determined upfront at the time of booking, casino hotels are able to raise prices after the booking and to more fluidly flex the price of the hotel room to match the variegated profile of their customer.
+While customers lose the transparency and dependability of an agreed-upon cost that is determined upfront at the time of booking, casino hotels are able to raise prices after the booking and to more fluidly flex the price of the hotel room to match the variegated profile of their customer.

 How much are these fees?
 Fees change often.
 Ask what they are before you book.
 Further confusing cost comparisons is that some charge a tax on the fee.
 Red Rock advertises a fee of $24.99, but 12 % tax on that $25 adds $3 so the full amount presents the consumer with two levels of hidden fees.